Advertiser Disclosure

 101 Callahan Dr., Alexandria, VA 22301

-Dedicated to George Washington, who was both the first U.S. president and a mason, the Masonic National Memorial was designed to mimic the look and feel of the famous Lighthouse of Alexandria in Egypt.
+Dedicated to George Washington, who was a mason, the Masonic National Memorial was designed to mimic the look and feel of the now-lost lighthouse at Alexandria in Egypt, one of the Seven Wonders of the World.

-Construction began on the memorial in 1922, but due to ongoing issues, the interior work was not fully completed until 1970.
+Construction began on the memorial in 1922, but the interior work was not fully completed until 1970.
 It now stands as an homage to George Washington and his close link to the Freemasons.

-Visitors can enjoy spending a peaceful couple of hours taking in the stunning architecture and well-kept grounds, as well as guided tours that will teach all about the character and vision of the great George Washington.
+Visitors can enjoy spending a peaceful couple of hours taking in the stunning architecture and well-kept grounds, as well as guided tours that teach about the character and vision of Washington.

 Pentagon Memorial